dotlang/language/README.md

 ###Templates

 You can use compiler directive `@template` to indicate current class/method is a generic one.
 You can define arguments of the template like `@template(T)` and use `T` inside the body of the class or method.
-Value for `T` must be a type-name.
+Value for `T` must be either a type-name or an identifier.
 The template directive can be attached to the whole file or a single method.

-To use a generic class you use this syntax: `class1<int> c = class1<int> {}`.
+To use a generic class you use this syntax: `class1<int> c = class1<int> {}` or `auto d = class1<int>{}`.
 When you instantiate a generic class, compiler will re-write it's body using provided data, then compile your code.
 Example:

 ```
 template(T)